 Attention

 TYPO3 v8 has reached its end-of-life March 31st, 2020 and is not maintained by the community anymore.
+Looking for a stable version?
+Use the version switch on the top left.

-Page TSconfig
+Page TSconfig¶

 Warning